django-oscar/django-oscar-docdata/README.rst

 ====================

 Payment gateway integration for `Docdata Payments <http://www.docdatapayments.com/>`_ in django-oscar_.
-DocData Payments is a large payment gateway based in The Netherlands that supports more then 40 international payment methods.
+DocData Payments is a large payment gateway based in The Netherlands that supports more than 40 international payment methods.

 .. _django-oscar: https://github.com/tangentlabs/django-oscar